libmir/mir-glas/README.md

  2. GLAS API is more user-friendly and does not require additional data coping.
  3. GLAS does not require C++ runtime comparing with Eigen.
  4. GLAS does not require platform specific optimizations like Eigen intrinsics micro kernels and OpenBLAS assembler macro kernels.
- 5. GLAS has simple implementation, which can easily ported and extended.
+ 5. GLAS has simple implementation, which can be easily ported and extended.

 #### Why GLAS does not have Lazy Evaluation and Aliasing like Eigen?

 GLAS is more low-level library comparing with Eigen.
 For example, GLAS can be Eigen BLAS back-end in the future.
 Lazy Evaluation and Aliasing can be easily implemented in D.
-Explicit composition of operations and can be done using [mir.ndslice.algorithm](http://docs.mir.dlang.io/latest/mir_ndslice_algorithm.html#mapSlice)and `std.experimental.ndslice` (>=2.072). [`mapSlice`](http://dlang.org/phobos-prerelease/std_experimental_ndslice_selection.html#.mapSlice), which is a generic way to perform any lazy operations you may want.
+Explicit composition of operations can be done using [mir.ndslice.algorithm](http://docs.mir.dlang.io/latest/mir_ndslice_algorithm.html#mapSlice) and `std.experimental.ndslice` (>=2.072). [`mapSlice`](http://dlang.org/phobos-prerelease/std_experimental_ndslice_selection.html#.mapSlice), which is a generic way to perform any lazy operations you want.